XiaoxiaoSun0321/weighted-inter-trial-phase-coherence/README.md

 ## Features

-- Feature 1: Description of feature 1.
-- Feature 2: Description of feature 2.
-- Feature 3: Description of feature 3.
+- Feature 1: Two different trial weight calculation methods are provided. (one is on a region-level, the other is on an electrode-level.)
+- Feature 2: Example is provided in [example_car_face.mlx](example_car_face.mlx).
+Example data is available in [example_data](example_data/) folder.

 ## Contributing